 If you're participating in this activity, it is a good time to remind folks that building owners can seek pop-up businesses on the same principle--that trying out a space may result in a permanent change for the better.

 5. Some of the best summer newsletter ideas we have seen draw upon the increase in walking and biking in the summer, due both to weather and to vacation schedules.
-Grab hold of this idea to discuss barriers to walking or biking in your neighborhood.
+Grab hold of this idea to discuss barriers to walking or biking in your neighborhood and to highlight lesser known trails or walking routes.
+In fact, invent some interesting walking routes through your neighborhood, and use those in your newsletter.
 Again, you can use an interviewing technique to ask your local traffic specialists what can done to improve walkability or bikeability.
 By the way, if this person thinks the premise of the question is stupid, it's time to use your newsletter to rev up support for these active transportation methods.

 Your article could talk about the amount of air pollution that cars dump into the atmosphere, the cost of driving a car, and the ways in which parking takes up space that could be used in a livelier way.